 The sardines run is in the tourist area of Moalboal.
 Along the coast are several restaurants and accommodations and the natural event is a few meters from the shoreline.

-If you are already staying in Moalboal’s tourist area you can probably walk since most of the accommodation are concentrated not far from the coast.
-There is an entry point near Marina Cusina Italiana.
+If you are already staying in Moalboal’s tourist area you can probably walk since most of the accommodations are concentrated not far from the coast.
+There is an entry point near Marina Cusina Italiana (check blue point on map).
 Or if you have a beachfront accommodation you could walk directly into the ocean from the terrace.

 The sardines cruise along a drop off point from the shallow reef and won’t always be in the same exact spot.
 The best way is to see where there is the most people since that will be where the sardines are.